 - I created and maintained a centralized list of community resources so that we are able to provide a wide array of referrals, depending on the particular situation.
 This list is updated constantly so we have the most up-to-date information available.

 - I contracted with a local company to complete a historical restoration of two of the four cemeteries that the Township is responsible for.
 Before and after pictures, along with any available genealogy information for each cemetery is available for review at the Township Office during regular business hours.

-- The Benton Township Trustee’s office along with the Benton Township Volunteer Firefighters to partner with the American Red Cross for the Home Fire Campaign to provide and install home fire alarms to anyone who requests them.
+- The Benton Township Trustee’s office along with the Benton Township Volunteer Firefighters partnered with the American Red Cross for the Home Fire Campaign to provide and install home fire alarms to anyone who requests them.

 - I have brought community contracts to the Board so that programs such as the Unionville Senior Citizen’s Organization and the Danny Smith Memorial Park can continue to offer high-quality programming.

-- Right when I started this position I set up a dedicated phone line that goes directly to the Township Trustee’s office.
+- Right after I started this position, I set up a dedicated phone line that goes directly to the Township Trustee’s office.
 In the past, the Unionville Senior Center telephone line was used as the main business line (where there was neither voice mail nor confidentiality) or the Trustee’s home or cell phone (which changes term to term).

 - I’ve always had an Open Door policy.
 I’m happy to meet with anyone at any time, either during regular business hours, or early mornings, evenings, and weekends.